Seahawks LB K.J. Wright having knee ‘scoped’ while Doug Baldwin is on track to return week one

 Rookie Shaquem Griffin could get the start at weakside linebacker in 13 days in the opener at Denver if Wright is not back.

 Seahawks veteran linebacker K.J.
-Wright is having his knee scoped on Monday to fix and also determine the extent of a problem that arose after Friday’s game at Minnesota, coach Pete Carroll said, and it is unclear if he will be ready for the regular season opener at Denver Sept.
+Wright is having his knee scoped on Monday to fix and determine the extent of a problem that arose after Friday’s game at Minnesota, coach Pete Carroll said.
+It is unclear if he will be ready for the regular season opener at Denver on Sept.
 9.

 Wright was on the field for 45 snaps against the Vikings — tied for the third-most of any Seattle defensive player — and spoke to reporters afterward indicating no hint of an injury.
 Carroll said Wright was not hurt in the game but “just felt something wasn’t quite right” afterward.

 “Took a good look at him, so we are going to do a scope job and get him back really quick,” Carroll said.

 Carroll, though, said “I don’t know” when asked how long Wright would be out and also said “don’t know” when asked if Wright will be ready for the season opener.
-Rookie Shaquem Griffin is Wright’s backup and worked with the starting defense at weakside linebacker Monday.

 Most Read Sports Stories